Why hello there.

 Take care of your damn feet

 Even if you’re the most swole and fit fella out there, your feet are going to feel the effects of running 75 miles.
 That’s just a simple cause-and-effect bound by biology and physics.
 Ultra running is a chaotic and insane trial that breaks every person in some way.
 Your feet are going to need the best care you can provide.
 If you’re feeling hotspots on your feet (you will), you need to take care of it at the next aid station no matter how painful or uncomfortable it is to take off your shoes and socks.
 I’d highly recommend a generous application of Trail Toes whenever you’ve got the opportunity.
 Bring extra socks and shoes to access at each bag drop or crew station in case the situation calls for it.
 I’ll go into more personal detail later but for me, my feet were swelling up and I needed to change into a larger shoe.
 Knowing what I know now, I should have listened to my feet and switched shoes.
+I learned from this and when I ran it again two years later I had shoes with more padding and slightly less traction and I didn’t lose a single toenail and only had a very tiny blister on one foot.
 However you want to prepare for this event, the next subject is of crucial importance…

 Don’t try anything new

 Learn from my mistakes.
-Here is what I should have done.
+Here is what I should have done on my first GDR.
+(With an update!)

 Lose more weight